btoll/tools/git/README.md

     `git hub --tag extjs5.1.0`

-The file will be opened in the remote branch whose value is in the `GITHUB_DEFAULT_REMOTE_BRANCH` environment variable unless changed using the `--remote` flag.
+The file will be opened in the remote branch whose value is in the `GIT_HUB_REMOTE_BRANCH` environment variable unless changed using the `--remote` flag.

 ### git-introduced